 Flashback to Listvyanka, Russia

 My first encounter with borscht was memorable.
-In 2015 I travelled for about a year through Asia with my friend Iris and we started our amazing trip with the Transmongolian Express from Amsterdam to China.
-On the way we made a few stops here and there.
-In Russia we stayed a few nights in Listvyanka, a small fairytale town on the southwest side of Lake Baikal.
+In 2015 I traveled for about a year through Asia with my friend Iris and we started our amazing trip with the Transmongolian Express from Amsterdam to China.
+On the way, we made a few stops here and there.
+In Russia, we stayed a few nights in Listvyanka, a small fairytale town on the southwest side of Lake Baikal.
 In a typical Russian restaurant we ordered borscht and besides the fact that this deep purply red soup is just beautiful to see, it tasted wonderful.
 I understand why this soup derives from Slavic countries, it’s the perfect warm-up when it’s freezing cold.

-Although this recipe is vegetarian, it doesn’t lack in flavor.
-If you leave the vegetables simmer long enough with the herbs, the broth will get an intense flavor, you’ll love it, I am sure.
+Although this recipe is vegetarian, it doesn’t lack flavor.
+If you leave the vegetables to simmer long enough with the herbs, the broth will get an intense flavor, you’ll love it, I am sure.
 While making the borscht I didn’t know I would have a Russian friend coming over for dinner.
 But when she heard I was making this soup, she had to come and try.
-She was amazed by it, thank god and myself, I was also quite impressed with its taste.
+She was amazed by it, thank god and me, I was also quite impressed with its taste.
 For a minute it put me back on that train to cold Russia again.
-I just love it when food takes you back to a precious memorie ♡
+I just love it when food takes you back to a precious memory ♡

 Classic Vegetarian Borscht (Ukrainian Beet Soup)